 List the sources of support in the form of (a) person(s), grants, equipment, or drugs; and (b) note disclaimers, if any, including notices of the manuscript’s prior appearance as a preliminary report or abstract.

-References should be numbered consecutively in the order in which they are mentioned in the text.
+References should be numbered consecutively in the order in which they are mentioned in the text by using the Numbering format function in Word.
 No reference should be given more than one number.
 Identify references in text by superscript Arabic numerals.
 Avoid using abstracts as references.
 References to papers accepted but not yet published should be designated as “in press”; authors should obtain written permission to cite such papers as well as verification that they have been accepted for publication.
 Information from manuscripts submitted but not accepted should not be cited.
 Avoid citing a personal communication unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
 Authors should obtain written permission and confirmation of accuracy from the source.

 JOURNAL PUBLICATIONS OF 4 AUTHORS (list all 4)